-PRACTICE DIRECTION 36M – PILOT SCHEME: PROCEDURE FOR USING AN ONLINE SYSTEM TO GENERATE, FILE AND CONTINUE APPLICATIONS IN CERTAIN PUBLIC LAW PROCEEDINGS RELATING TO CHILDREN
+PRACTICE DIRECTION 36M – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PUBLIC LAW PROCEEDINGS AND EMERGENCY PROCEEDINGS RELATING TO CHILDREN

 This Practice Direction supplements FPR Part 36, rule 36.2 (Transitional Arrangements and Pilot Schemes).

 |Scope and interpretation||Para.
 1|

 |Purpose of the Pilot Scheme||Para.
 2|